cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/trollmisaka.md

 1. Tap `kopen`
     - If the device reboots, try these steps again
 1. Tap `Install TrollStore`
+    - If the keyboard app seemingly refreshes, try again, If it fails, try again in Safari instead.

 Once it says it's successful, you can continue with the next section.